artomartom/memorizer/README.md

     \(-__-)/

 ## PS
-Your issues, pulls, recomendations and/or any other form of feedback is welcome.:smiley:
+Your issues, pulls, recommendations and/or any other form of feedback is welcome.:smiley: